RajaKunalPandit1/Task-Scheduling-for-Cloud-Environment/README.md

 # Task-Scheduling-for-Cloud-Environment
-This is our minor project, which provides different algorithm for task scheduling
+This is our University's Minor Project, which provides different algorithm for task scheduling

 # Task scheduling algorithm for cloud computing environment.